opsd-io/terraform-module-template/examples/example_of_use/README.md

 ### Terraform

 The suggested Terraform version is in the [.tool-versions](.tool-versions) file.
-To install is, simply execute
+To install it, simply execute

 ```bash
 asdf install terraform